Wawavoun/SK-DOS-for-68K-MBC/PIC_firmware/Readme.md

 - load SKDOS.BIN if disk set 1 selected
 - enable 512 bytes per sector in this case.

-Use hex file provided into PIC directory to flash the new firmware into the PIC.
+Use hex file to flash the new firmware into the PIC.

 Even with the modifications CPM 68K is still useable if you select disk set 0.